Algebraic Geometry in Spectral Theory

 Discrete periodic Schrodinger operators describe the behavior of individual electrons in "ideal" crystals in the tight-binding model of solid state physics.
 Spectra of such operators have the usual band-gap structure, and the corresponding dispersion relations are algebraic varieties.
 In the 1990's Gieseker, Knorrer, and Trubowitz used toroidal compactifications to solve questions such as irreducibility of Bloch and Fermi varieties and the density of states, for a class of mono-atomic models.
 Their work showed that while spectral theory is focused on the real part of the Bloch variety, the study of complex singularities and compactifications is crucial for describing formation of bands and gaps.
 After a gap of 30 years, spectral theory is again interacting with algebraic geometry.
 Recently, W. Liu gave an algebraic method to obtain more general proofs of irreducibility for Fermi surfaces, Kravaris used free resolutions to study density of states, and Kuchment and coauthors used toric varieties and numerical nonlinear algebra to study spectral edges.
 These and other developments have led to the realization that many open questions in spectral theory may be studied using modern tools in algebraic geometry.
 These include the relation of reducibility/irreducibility with physical symmetries of the crystals, the structure of spectral band edges, and Dirac cones.
 These methods can also be applied to quantum graphs, such as graphene-type structures, and to obtain existence and non-existence theorems for embedded eigenvalues.
 The goal of this workshop is to bring together experts from spectral theory, mathematical physics, and algebraic geometry to understand, apply, and advance these new methods and interactions.
 A significant aspect of these reemerging interactions involves computation.
 A key recent development in algebraic geometry is computation, both symbolic and numerical.
 Computation and experimentation using tools from algebraic geometry have already been important in two recent papers by Sottile on this subject, and we expect it to become a useful tool for studying periodic operators.
 Speakers in this workshop are firmly rooted in the uses of computation and experimentation in applications of Algebraic Geometry, and many are familiar with exploiting the atmosphere and facilities of the ICERM to initiate collaboration.

-ICERM organises its event entitled Algebraic Geometry in Spectral Theory to be held from 24 February 2023 to 26 February 2023 in Providence, Rhode Island, United States.
-It covers various areas of Mathematics and Statistics including 0.
-For more information, visit the website of the conference or contact the organizer.
+Algebraic Geometry in Spectral Theory to be held in Providence, Rhode Island, United States between 24 February 2023 and 26 February 2023.
+It is organised by ICERM.
+It covers specific areas of Mathematics and Statistics such as 0.
+Visit the website of the conference for more detailed information or contact the organizer for specific questions.

 Add to calendar 2023-02-24 2023-02-26 Europe/London Algebraic Geometry in Spectral Theory https://www.sciencedz.net/en/conference/94786-algebraic-geometry-in-spectral-theory Providence, Rhode Island - United States ICERM